rowanhill/boneidle/Readme.md

 Restrictions
 ------------
-Since boneidle is powered by cglib proxies, there are one or two restrictions:
+Since boneidle is powered by CGLIB proxies, there are one or two restrictions:

 * The annotated class must not be final
 * Lazy-loaded data must always be retrieved through the annotated methods, even within the annotated class; accessing